 The United Nations Institute for Disarmament Research (UNIDIR) and the Secure World Foundation developed a Lexicon for Outer Space Security.
 One challenge to advancing space security is the absence of common understandings of frequently used terminology.
 To facilitate shared understandings of key topics and terms, the Lexicon aims to serve as an accessible global reference point for terminological issues related to space security.

-In addition, the Secure World Foundation has the following information resources for space security:
+The Secure World Foundation has the following information resources for space security:

 The United Nations Office of Outer Space Affair's Accessing Space Treaty Resources Online (ASTRO) portal is a collection of international and national instruments on space activities developed by the United Nations Office for Outer Space Affairs.
 The objective of the platform is to raise global awareness about and adherence to the five United Nations Space Treaties and additional non-binding instruments relevant to international space law, share best practices, and foster the development of national legislation and policy related to space activities.